MarkusG/hubrelease/README.md

 ## Options
 ```
 --draft:           create a draft release
 --prerelease:      create a prerelease
 --remote REMOTE:   specify the remote to use
---asset FILE:    specify file to upload (can be used multiple times)
+--assets FILE ...: specify files to upload
 ```

 ## Dependencies